ralphjsmit/filament/docs/09-advanced/03-enums.md

 ### Using the enum label with a text entry in your infolist

-If you use a [`TextEntry`](../infolists/entries/text) with the Infolist Builder, and it is cast to an enum in your Eloquent model, Filament will automatically use the `HasLabel` interface to display the enum's label instead of its raw value.
+If you use a [`TextEntry`](../infolists/text-entry) in an infolist, and it is cast to an enum in your Eloquent model, Filament will automatically use the `HasLabel` interface to display the enum's label instead of its raw value.

 ## Enum colors